-Gargoyles are architectural structures as carved statues.
+Gargoyles are architectural structures.
 Made of stone, protruding from buildings and monuments of historical interest.
-Built with a channel of some type formed into them.
-This is along the top and through the head to divert rainwater from the building.
+Built with a channel of some type formed along the top and through the head to divert rainwater from the building.
 Thus protecting the mortar joints and masonry from erosion.

-Gargoyles protrude outward This is to send the water spouting away from the face of the building, from the mouth of the mythical creature that the gargoyle represents.
+Gargoyles protrude outward, sending the water spouting away from the face of the building, from the mouth of the mythical creature the gargoyle represents.

 The famous Notre Dame Cathedral in Paris has many gargoyles.
 All seen protruding from the roof area.
 Or at least this was the case before fire ravaged it in 2019.

 The medieval churches are the principal residences of these stone artefacts.
-Much work went into these buildings.
-In such forms as their stone carvings.
+Much work went into these buildings, in such forms as their stone carvings.
 The elaborate columns, pillars and lintels.
 The intricate shapes and aesthetics of the buildings are an appreciation.
 As are the wooden structures.
-Such as vaulted ceilings and internal ornate corbels.
-Stone corbels that the timber roof structure sat upon.
+Such as vaulted ceilings and internal ornate corbels, stone corbels that the timber roof structure sat upon.
 The vaulted ceilings lay open and engineered to carry the heavy load and stresses.
-Designed to look pleasing to the eye, so also incorporated much craftsmanship into their making and appearance.
-Look up inside any church and you’ll see the results.
+Designed to please the eye, so also incorporated much craftsmanship into their making and appearance.
+Glance up inside any church and you’ll see the results.

 Gargoyles have many variations.
 A lion’s head with its mouth open was a common feature.
-This varied from cathedral to cathedral, and many took on a distorted form.
-Later gargoyles became a mix match of many creatures and forms.
+They varied from cathedral to cathedral.
+Many took on a distorted form.
+Later, gargoyles became a mix match of many creatures and forms.
 In medieval times, their appearances morphed into many forms.
-They always seemed to take on a sinister or terrifying look.
+They always had a sinister or terrifying presence.

 Another form of gargoyle is the chimera.
-These were not for diverting water from the building, but for ornamental.
+Its purpose is not for diverting water from the building, but strictly ornamental.
 Referred to as grotesques but classed as gargoyles because of certain similarities.

 The authentic form of a chimera comes from the description in Greek mythology: